hyder8891/meditriage-ai/ACCURACY_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The Accuracy Improvement Framework is **production-ready** and provides a comprehensive solution for enhancing the reliability, safety, and trustworthiness of all AI-powered functions in MediTriage AI Pro.
+The Accuracy Improvement Framework is **production-ready** and provides a comprehensive solution for enhancing the reliability, safety, and trustworthiness of all AI-powered functions in My Doctor.

 **Key Achievements**:
 ✅ Multi-layered validation system